Andrew Van Buren: Television's Plate spinner and Guest Appearances

-Music Video's include Charlotte Church's song "Call My Name" and appearances on CD-UK.
+Van Buren made a music video appearance for Charlotte Church's song "Call My Name" and appearances on CD-UK.

-2015 Andrew starred alongside Stephen Mulhern & Sherrie Hewson plate spinning on ITV variety show Get Your Act Together with American magicians Penn & Tellar, Singer – Songwriter Brian McFadden, glamour model Danielle Lloyd, Welsh rugby player Gareth Thomas, and singer Ray Quinn.
+In 2015, Van Buren starred alongside Stephen Mulhern & Sherrie Hewson plate spinning on ITV variety show Get Your Act Together with American magicians Penn & Tellar, singer-songwriter Brian McFadden, glamour model Danielle Lloyd, Welsh rugby player Gareth Thomas, and singer Ray Quinn.

-2016 Andrew featured in the ground breaking special 360 degree interactive film of BBC Breakfast News behind the studio scenes.
+In 2016, Van Buren featured in the ground breaking special 360 degree interactive film of BBC Breakfast News behind the studio scenes.

-2018 Andrew and Allyson made a return appearance featured on the new version of BBC Generation Game with their Generation Game Show classic of the plate spinning with contestants smashing dozens of plates.
-The two episode show was hosted by Mel Giedroyc and Sue Perkins alongside Potters Wheel expert, comedian and actor Johnny Vegas plus Spandau Ballett's Martin Kemp.
+In 2018, Andrew and Allyson made a return appearance featured on the new version of BBC Generation Game with their Generation Game Show classic of the plate spinning with contestants smashing dozens of plates.
+The two episode show was hosted by Mel Giedroyc and Sue Perkins alongside Potters Wheel expert, comedian and actor Johnny Vegas plus Spandau Ballet's Martin Kemp.
+That same year, his World Juggling Tour film covered twenty countries including Monaco, Russia, America, etc.

-During 2018 Andrew made repeated appearances on multiple TV and Radio News items around the world promoting the 250th anniversary of Modern Day Circus and its founder Philip Astley.

-2018 World Juggling Tour film covered twenty countries including Monaco, Russia, America, etc.

-2019 Andrew Van Buren and Allyson were featured on the Channel 4 series Extreme Cake Makers which showed behind the scenes of the Van Buren Studio's as well as the creation of the Extreme Philip Astley Cake, commissioned by Andrew and created by award-winning cake maker Suzanne Thorp of The Frostery.
+In 2019, Andrew and Allyson were featured on the Channel 4 series Extreme Cake Makers which showed behind the scenes of the Van Buren Studio's as well as the creation of the Extreme Philip Astley Cake, commissioned by Andrew and created by award-winning cake maker Suzanne Thorp of The Frostery.

-2022 Television appearances include Channel 4 Grand Designs and the 'Made with Love' 2022 – 2023 marketing campaign for Summerill and Bishop luxury homeware.
+2022 television appearances include Channel 4 Grand Designs and the 'Made with Love' 2022 – 2023 marketing campaign for Summerill and Bishop luxury homeware.

+In 2026, Van Buren provided the plate spinning and stunt doubling for singer/songwriter James Blake's album Trying Times.
+His skills were used for the cover art, music videos and promotional material.

-Family History
+Family history

 The Van Buren Story, a documentary produced by Professor Ray Johnson MBE of Staffordshire Film Archive was released on DVD during 2010, with a new updated Directors Cut released in 2019.

-November 2020 Andrew was interviewed by the 'Panto Podcast' online, in which he talked in depth about life growing up in show business, his families history, life behind the scenes and touring his shows.
+In November 2020, Van Buren was interviewed by the Panto Podcast online, in which he talked in depth about life growing up in show business, his families history, life behind the scenes and touring his shows.

 Affiliations

-Andrew is one of only a few Gold Star members of The Inner Magic Circle with Gold Star – Andrew Van Buren MIMC.

-Andrew is a long-standing member of Equity.
+Van Buren is one of only a few Gold Star members of The Inner Magic Circle with Gold Star – Andrew Van Buren MIMC.
+He is a long-standing member of Equity.

-Andrew is a member of the fairground outdoor events industry body the Association of Independent Showmen (AIS).

-Andrew Van Buren is a long-standing member of the Theatrical showbusiness charity organisation The Grand Order of Water Rats.
+Van Buren is a member of the fairground outdoor events industry body the Association of Independent Showmen (AIS) and a long-standing member of the theatrical showbusiness charity organisation The Grand Order of Water Rats.

-Allyson is a member of the Grand Order of Lady Ratlings.

-Andrew is a Committee Member of The Big Top Label"Big Top Label" for European Circus, the Michelin star of circus arts, an independent quality assurance system guaranteeing quality circus art and no maltreatment of animals.
-Created by Mr. István Ujhelyi, Member of the European Parliament.
+Van Buren is a Committee Member of The Big Top Label for European Circus, an independent quality assurance system guaranteeing quality circus art and no maltreatment of animals.
+It was created by István Ujhelyi, a member of the European Parliament.

-Andrew is Director of The Philip Astley Projects CIC.
+Van Buren is Director of The Philip Astley Projects CIC.

-Andrew also advises and sits on the council and committees of several event organising groups and organisations.

 Recent Awards

-2024 Honorary Lifetime President of the Mercian Mystics Magic Society.
+2024 - Honorary Lifetime President of the Mercian Mystics Magic Society.

-2025 Andrew was awarded the Lifetime Achievement Award by Newcastle-under-Lyme Borough Council.
+2025 - Andrew was awarded the Lifetime Achievement Award by Newcastle-under-Lyme Borough Council.